ali2200/Jameedna/replit.md

 ## Overview

-Al Fursan Quadruple Factory is a comprehensive web application for a Jordanian food manufacturing company specializing in traditional Jameed production.
+Al Fursan Quadruple Factory is a comprehensive web application built on Replit for a Jordanian food manufacturing company specializing in traditional Jameed production.
 The application serves as both a corporate website and product showcase, featuring the company's two main product lines: "Jameedna Zaman" and "Jameed Badawya".
-Built with modern web technologies, the site emphasizes Arabic-first design with RTL support, elegant visual presentation, and comprehensive business information including certifications, production capabilities, and contact management.
+Built with modern web technologies and optimized for Replit's deployment platform, the site emphasizes Arabic-first design with RTL support, elegant visual presentation, and comprehensive business information including certifications, production capabilities, and contact management.

 ## User Preferences